svirgilgood/rdf-exports/src/data/2-Shacl-Examples.md

 ---

-## Using Regular Expressions to Validate Strings
+## Using regular expressions to validate strings

 - We are using ARK identifiers for each of our objects
 - We want to make sure that these objects match the ark identifier minting pattern